Looking for examples of past Honors Theses? Click here.

 - The Thesis Evaluation Tool may be optionally utilized by the thesis mentor to evaluate the thesis and defense.
 This form DOES NOT need to be submitted to the COEHP Honors Program.

-- The Thesis/Project Approval Form should be turned in to the COEHP Honors Program Assistant Director no later than Dead Day of the student's graduating semester.
+- The Thesis/Project Approval Form should be turned in to the COEHP Honors Program Associate Director no later than Dead Day of the student's graduating semester.
 You can upload the completed form here.

 - In addition, the final thesis/project and submission agreement must be submitted to Scholarworks.
 For a detailed tutorial, please click here.